Engaging Young Minds with Maritime Activities

 8. Pretend Play as Sailors or Pirates

 Set up a play area with cardboard boxes turned into ships, hats, and scarves.
 Children can role-play steering the ship, searching for treasure, or communicating with other sailors.
 Pretend play develops social skills, language, and imagination while making maritime concepts memorable.
-Make a pirate map.
+Don’t forget to make a pirate map!

 9. Learn about Water Safety with Simple Rules